 - Action.
 Many of your insights will be fascinating, or fun to think about, but if you want to get the most value from your time tracking software, you need to convert those insights into some kind of meaningful action.
 For example, it’s interesting to learn that one of your clients takes twice as much time as a client that pays you the same rate—but what are you going to do about it?
 As with all forms of data analysis, insights need to be actionable.

-Start by signing up for a free trial of EmailAnalytics, and then add other time tracking apps to your repertoire and see what works best for you and your team!
+For more, see our guide on how to make time go faster and our list of the best time management apps.
+Then, start your productivity journey by signing up for a free trial of EmailAnalytics, and then add other time tracking apps to your repertoire and see what works best for you and your team!
+And don’t miss our list of the best remote employee monitoring software tools.